BlagojeBlagojevic/Motor_Speed_PID/README.md

 1. Code written in MICROC (MyProject.c)
 2. Simulations done in PROTEUS
 The user of this repository must take care of the pid controller settings within 1.
-Also, the code must be changed depending on the type of rotary encoder.
+Also, the code must be changed depending on the type of  encoder.

 ![proeject](https://user-images.githubusercontent.com/100707842/207294738-998cf032-65bd-41b7-bcb4-0f0531e99687.jpg)